dssg/usal_echo_public/README.md

 The processing pipeline is structured as follows.
 ![USAL Echo Project Overview](docs/images/usal_echo_pipeline_overview.png?raw=true "USAL Echo Project Overview")

+The codebase is an evolution of code developed by [Zhang et al](https://bitbucket.org/rahuldeo/echocv/src/master/).

 ## Infrastructure requirements
 We retrieve our data from an AWS S3 bucket and use an AWS EC2 server for running all code.
 Results for each processing layer are stored in an AWS RDS.